descardi-b/babes-budget-tracker/README.md

 ### What it Does

-keep tabs on your spending and bag-securing habits with this easy-to-use application. the babes budget tracker is a pwa that functions offline, meaning you can collect (and spend) your coin anywhere.
+Keep tabs on your spending and bag-securing habits with this easy-to-use application.
+The Babes Budget Tracker is a PWA that functions offline, meaning you can collect (and spend) your coin anywhere.

 ### How to Use it
-simply deploy the app on heroku.
+Simply deploy the app on <a href="https://glacial-dawn-26138.herokuapp.com/">heroku</a>.

 ### Catch a Snap